cambridge-collection/cudl-viewer/README.md

 ## More information

-For more information, see the [CUDL Wiki](https://wiki.cam.ac.uk/cudl-docs/).
+For more information, see the [Wiki](https://github.com/cambridge-collection/docs/wiki).